Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Setting and Statement of Results

 \begin{conjecture}{\em (\cite[Conjecture~3.3]{Balint Toth})} The sequence of complexities $K_n$ is bounded for typical finite horizon dispersing billiard configurations. \end{conjecture}

 Typical here can be taken in either an algebraic\footnote{Consider a family of scatterers on $\mathbb{T}^2$ whose boundaries are given by algebraic equations in some parameters; then the set of non-typical tables is conjectured to lie in a lower-dimensional subspace.} or topological\footnote{The set of tables in the $C^3$ topology that has bounded complexity is conjectured to be a countable intersection of open and dense sets.} sense.
 See~\cite[Section~3.3]{Balint Toth} for a more extended discussion of this conjecture, in 2 and higher dimensions.
 Notice that the conjecture does not hold if the table has a periodic orbit with a grazing collision; however~\eqref{eq:sparse} can still hold in this case, and does in all known examples (see~\cite[Section~2.4]{BD20}).
+We prove the following corollary in Proposition~\ref{prop:s_0}.

 \begin{cor} Assume Conjecture~\ref{conj} holds in some sense of typicality.
 Then for a typical dispersing billiard table, \eqref{eq:sparse} holds with $s_0$ arbitrarily small and the rate of decay of correlations for $\mu_0$ is super-polynomial. \end{cor}